What causes anxiety and how to deal with it

-1. Identifying when the anxiety started, the first instance of it.
+1. Identify when the anxiety started, the first instance of it.

-This will put it into perspective and also allow you to realise that, whatever the situation is today, the cause of this is in the past, which is over with now.
+This will put your fears and worries into perspective and also allow you to realise that, whatever the situation is today, the cause of this is in the past, which is over with now.

-2. Pinpointing what the trigger is for an attack or heightened feeling of anxiety.
+2. Pinpoint what the trigger is for an attack or heightened feeling of anxiety.